jaffolter/version-identification-lyrics/README.md

 # Version Identification - A Lyrics-Centered Approach

 > Scalable Version Identification using lyrics-aligned audio embeddings.

-> LIVI learns an efficient audio representation that *aligns* with a frozen, transcription-driven lyrics space—delivering competitive retrieval accuracy without running ASR at inference.
+> Our Lyrics-Informed Version Identification (LIVI) approach learns an efficient audio representation that *aligns* with a frozen, transcription-driven lyrics space—delivering competitive retrieval accuracy without running ASR at inference.

 ---